 their Hancock education in less than four years.
 See our “Program Benefits” section

-THE APPLICATION PERIOD CLOSES January 30, 2015.
+THE APPLICATION PERIOD is ongoing.
 In general, admittance to the program is on a first-come, first-served basis.
 Our

 funding limits the number of students we serve, which is a total of 140 actively enrolled Allan Hancock students.
 See our “How to Apply” and “FAQ” sections for more